 We understand that use of animals for research purposes commands a high level of public interest.
-Our Public Policy Position 'The care and ethical use of animals in research', and further information and reports, are available on our website.

 Research and development - Consumer Healthcare

 The continuous creation and development of innovative products keeps our brands relevant, vibrant and valuable.
 Our portfolio spans three major categories: OTC medicines, Oral healthcare and Nutritional healthcare.
 For our major brands, dedicated R&D teams, including Regulatory, partner with and work alongside their commercial brand team colleagues in office-free hub environments that foster collaboration and fast decision-making.
 Hubs have quickly become a preferred way of working at our Innovation Centres in Weybridge, UK, and Parsippany, USA, and we are expanding this model rapidly into other key Consumer Healthcare territories, including China and India.